Choking

 - Encourage the casualty to cough to clear the blockage.

-If the obstruction does not clear as a result of the back blows, perform 5 abdominal thrusts.
+- If the obstruction is still not cleared, perform 5 abdominal thrusts.
 Stand behind the person, make a fist with your hand and place it above the belly button.
-Grasp your fist with your other hand and thrust upwards and inwards sharply. - If the obstruction still does not clear, repeat back blows and abdominal thrusts.
-Ensure professional emergency help is on the way.
+Grasp your fist with your other hand and thrust upwards and inwards sharply.

 - If the casualty becomes unconscious, commence CPR.